Banbarashik/Forkify/README.md

 ## Description

 A web application with functionality of searching, storing and adding recipes.
-Made with JavaScript, MVC architecture, Forkify API, Parcel, Fraction.js, core-js, regenerator-runtime.
+Made with JavaScript, MVC architecture, Forkify API, Parcel, Fracty.

 ### Features